Post

 dotfiles status Shows Deletions

-This happens if files exist in the branch but not in $HOME.
-Usually means deployment didn’t run.
-Fix:
+This occurs if files exist in the branch but not in $HOME, typically indicating deployment did not run.
+Resolution:

 1